 Mud-struck German heavy metal bash slashes attendance

-Wacken (Germany) (AFP) – The world's biggest heavy metal music festival starting in northern Germany on Wednesday was forced to cap attendance after heavy rains turned its farmland venue into a muddy quagmire.
+Wacken (Germany) (AFP) – The world's biggest heavy metal music festival starting in northern Germany on Wednesday was forced to cap attendance after heavy rains turned its outdoor venue into a muddy quagmire.

 Issued on: Modified: